Hobo-Hilly/NetworkPlus/Network-Fundies/IP-addy-Subnet-Basics/README.md

                                                 HostID
 192.168.10.0 = 11000000.10101000.00001010.00   {000000

+A. How do we get the first address?

 To get the first address we look at the last octet in the networkID and turn the last value to a 1.
 Like this ..

 192.168.10.0 = 11000000.10101000.00001010.0000000{1